-With regards to principal loss absorption, Scope perceives the trigger of the 7.125% USD 1.25bn capital notes (sum of CET1 ratio and Higher Trigger Capital ratio below 7%) to be low in light of UBS's current level of CET1 + HT capital (19.8% as of Q1 2015, 14.9% on a fully-applied basis and 13% based on UBS's long term targets).
-The 7% trigger looks also quite low in light of the minimum CET1 + HT capital requirements of UBS Group under Swiss regulation (7.4% by YE 2015, 13% by 01.01.2019).
-Since the trigger is below UBS's Swiss minimal requirements and also significantly below UBS's current capital levels, we view the possibility of these notes being permanently written-down as quite theoretical (except in resolution).
+With regards to principal loss absorption, Scope perceives the trigger of the two securities (sum of CET1 ratio and Higher Trigger Capital ratio below 5.125%) to be extremely low, not only in absolute terms, but also with regards to the minimum capital requirements of UBS Group under Swiss regulation.
+Since the trigger is below UBS's Swiss minimal requirements, we view the possibility of these notes being permanently written-down as highly theoretical (except in resolution).